 In March, 2019 Scott Duncan participated in a design studio jury for a course led by architect Moshe Safdie at Harvard University's Graduate School of Design.
 The semester-long studio challenged students to imagine design options for The 78, a 62-acre site in Chicago.

 Three SOM projects are scheduled to compete in the Council on Tall Buildings and Urban Habitat (CTBUH) awards program at the 2019 Tall + Urban Innovation Conference.
 The conference will take place in Shenzhen, China and is hosted by CTBUH.

 On March 9th, 2019, SOM Pride New York took at trip to The Whitney Museum of American Art to see Andy Warhol: From A to B and Back Again.
 Twenty members of the SOM LGBTQI+ community group took a guided tour of the retrospective, which celebrates the influential American artist.

 On March 19th, Luke Leung and Dawveed Scully will speak at a PechaKucha Night hosted at the Chicago Architecture Center.
 Leung will present "Towards a Post Carbon U.S., and Twice as Efficient," and Scully will present "Collaborating to Design the Just City."

 On March 22nd, 2019, Douglas Voigt, SOM Director of Urban Design and Planning, will serve as a panelist at the World Water Day Symposium in Chicago.
 The event is hosted by Current, an organization focused on bridging gaps in water technology commercialization.

-On March 15th, 2019, SOM Design Partner Chris Cooper will speak on an opening night architecture keynote panel at City of Tomorrow, a real estate, architecture, and design summit at 92Y in New York.
-The panel will be moderated by Carl Swanson, Editor at Large at New York magazine.
+On March 15th, 2019, SOM Design Partner Chris Cooper spoke on an opening night architecture keynote panel at City of Tomorrow, a real estate, architecture, and design summit at 92Y in New York.
+The panel was moderated by Carl Swanson, Editor at Large at New York magazine.